LEADING OFF: Braves streaking, Harper on paternity leave

 Harper is hitting .254 with 27 homers and 92 RBIs in 125 games.

-The Phillies’ drive toward an NL wild-card spot took a damaging blow Friday night when they blew a seven-run lead at last-place Miami and lost 19-11.
-Zach Eflin (7-11, 4.57 ERA) will next against the Marlins — he’s 0-4 with an 8.42 ERA over his last 10 games, including six starts.
+The Phillies’ drive for an NL wild card took a damaging blow Friday night when they blew a seven-run lead at last-place Miami and lost 19-11.
+Zach Eflin (7-11, 4.57 ERA) is next up against the Marlins — he’s 0-4 with an 8.42 ERA over his last 10 games, including six starts.

 The Marlins took a big hit, too, when top hitter Brian Anderson suffered a broken hand after being hit by a pitch.
 He could miss the rest of the season.